top of page

 History

-The League began as a “mighty political experiment” designed to help 20 million women carry out their new responsibilities as voters.
+The League of Women Voters of the United States was founded by Carrie Chapman Catt in February, 1920, six months before the ratification of the 19th Amendment to the U.S. Constitution.
+The League began as a mighty political experiment designed to help 20 million women carry out their new responsibilities as voters.
 It was only expected to exist for 3 to 4 years, but the fascination and challenge of the many timely issues was too strong and the League continued.
-From the beginning, the League has been a nonpartisan organization.
-The League is proud to be nonpartisan, neither supporting nor opposing candidates or political parties at any level of government.

-According to an April 28, 1920 article in the Bismarck Tribune, the North Dakota Votes for Women League officially became The North Dakota League of Women Voters in April 1920 at a convention held in Fargo.
+The North Dakota Votes for Women League officially became The North Dakota League of Women Voters in April 1920 at a convention held in Fargo.
+The League grew starting in the early 1950s, led by the efforts of women such as Katherine Rogne of Kindred, who traveled around the state organizing local League chapters.

+The local chapters grew and flourished in the 1960s & 1970s.
 In the 1970s, the League began its effort to achieve a national Equal Rights Amendment.
 Many of our local leaders got involved in the League during the effort to pass the ERA.
-In 1974, the national bylaws were amended to allow men to become full voting members of the League, though it was decided to keep the name of the organization as it was.

-The League of Women Voters sponsored televised presidential debate in 1976, 1980, and 1984 but withdrew support as a sponsor of those debates in 1988.
 In North Dakota, local League chapters have hosted candidate, legislative and issues forums for many years.
-The North Dakota League has also produced non-partisan Voters' Guides covering all initiated measures on the ballot.
+The North Dakota League has also produced nonpartisan voters' guides covering all initiated measures on the ballot.

-Membership in North Dakota has been increasing in recent years with the growth of our programs, including our VOTE411 voter guide, election observation, and legislative advocacy focused on voting and election issues.
+The North Dakota League has been growing in recent years due to an increase in our programs, including our statewide VOTE411 voter guide, election observation, and legislative advocacy focused on the right to vote. â€‹For more on the history of the League in North Dakota, visit our resource page.

 LWVND Board of Directors (2023-2025)